Arina Spătaru: Member of PPDA (2015-2021)

-In the 2019 parliamentary elections, Spătaru ran on both the national constituency and the uninominal constituency no. 10 Bălți from the NOW Platform DA and PAS, of which her party was a part.
+In the 2019 parliamentary elections, Spătaru ran in both the national constituency and the constituency no. 10 Bălți from the NOW Platform DA and PAS, of which her party was a part.
 In Bălți, she was overtaken by the PN and PSRM candidates, but eventually became a deputy on the party list.
 In parliament, she was a member of the "NOW PLATFORM YES" faction and was a member of the Public Administration Committee.